-It is non-monetary litigation including, but not limited to neighbor disputes or rights of quiet enjoyment;
+- It is non-monetary litigation including, but not limited to neighbor disputes or rights of quiet enjoyment;

-the HOA is the plaintiff in the litigation and not the defendant;
+- the HOA is the plaintiff in the litigation and not the defendant;

 Financing a condominium can be tricky for other reasons.
-Mortgage guidelines have the ability to change at any time, so always talk to a well-reviewed mortgage loan officer to make sure you understand the current guidelines and how they might apply to you.
+Mortgage guidelines have the ability to change at any time.
+Always talk to a well-reviewed mortgage loan officer.
+Make sure you understand the current guidelines and how they might apply to you.

 A limited review condo approval means that when you get a mortgage to purchase a condominium you don’t have to go through the normal extensive document review to approve the condominium.
 You must have an approved condo to get a mortgage approved to buy a unit in the building.
 The approval review is more limited/abbreviated with a limited review condo approval.

 I have found out another reason why documenting a mortgage loan application has become a nightmare.
 This story relates specifically to documenting assets and the bureaucratic, paper-laden gauntlet that it has become.
 Guess who is responsible?
 Come on, you only need one guess!
 The reason that documenting assets has become torture for mortgage applicants is the U.S. federal government.
 Yes, yet again, we have our nannies and protectors on Capitol Hill to thank for the latest round of insanity.

 It is time to report on another crazy underwriting story.
 The paperwork that people have to provide and the rigid underwriting guidelines that I have to put them through are really absurd at times.
 The fact that we cannot interject any small amount of logic into the discussion is really getting painful.
 It is not really the underwriters fault though.
 They are only interpreters of guidelines imposed on all of us by the rule makers.
 These would be government agencies like Fannie Mae and Freddie Mac.